-How do long-term travelers and digital nomads receive mail or packages while traveling?
-I use a virtual mailbox service that allows me to scan and forward my mail internationally.
+How do long-term travelers and online businesses receive mail & packages while traveling?
+I use a virtual mailbox service that can scan and forward my mail anywhere.

 Yet I have a virtual mailbox with a physical address in San Antonio, Texas.

-Using this service, any incoming mail or packages is photographed, which I can then view through an online dashboard.
+Using this mailbox forwarding service, any incoming mail or packages are scanned, which I can then view through a dashboard to read my business or personal mail online.

-From there, I can decide to scan the contents (letters), forward the mail/packages somewhere else, or have it shredded/recycled.
-I can even deposit checks.
+From there, I can decide to scan the contents (letters), forward the mail/packages from my virtual PO box somewhere else, or have it shredded/recycled.
+I can even deposit checks from my computer!

 My virtual mailbox service is incredibly helpful for running my online business and getting paid to travel around the world!

-I use it to receive payments from clients, for business & personal bills, bank & credit card statements, legal documents, packages, and more.
+I use this virtual address to receive payments from clients, for business & personal bills, bank & credit card statements, legal documents, packages, and more.

 What Is A Virtual Mailbox?

-A virtual mailbox is a special service that gives you an actual physical mailing address, that you can use as your permanent address for sending all your physical mail and packages, even if you’re traveling overseas.
+A virtual mailbox is a special service that gives you an actual physical mailing address or virtual PO box that you can use as your permanent address for sending physical mail or packages, even if you’re traveling overseas.

 Typical Virtual Mailbox Services Include: